centreon/centreon/centreon-awie/doc/en/Import.rst

 .. image:: _static/images/zipfileuploaded.png
    :align: center

-You should get "Import succesful" message at the end of the process:
+You should get "Import successful" message at the end of the process:

 .. image:: _static/images/success.png
    :align: center